ByronMike/smooth-scroll-chrome/README.md

 # Smooth Scroll Chrome

-A Chrome extension for automatically scrolling song lyrics, music partitions, and any scrollable content at adjustable speeds.
-Perfect for musicians who need hands-free scrolling while playing.
+A Chrome extension for automatically scrolling any webpage or embedded element at adjustable speeds.
+Perfect for hands-free reading of lyrics, music partitions, articles, documentation, long pages, and more.

 ## Features